reallyasi9/ZipStreams.jl/README.md

 `unsafe_write(::T, ::Ptr{UInt8}, ::UInt)`) in a special ZIP archive writer with the `zipsink` function.
 The function will return an object that allows creating and writing files within the archive.
-You can then call `open(sink, filename)` using the returned object to create a new file in the archive and begin writting to it with standard `IO` functions.
+You can then call `open(sink, filename)` using the returned object to create a new file in the archive and begin writing to it with standard `IO` functions.

 This example creates a new ZIP archive file on disk, creates a new file within the archive,